yhuang912/idris2-tutorial/src/Tutorial/Functions2.md

 variable names.
 Go ahead, and try out what happens if you remove a space in front of `mean` or `variance`.
 Note also, that the alignment of assignment operators `:=` is optional.
-I do this, since I thinks it helps readability.
+I do this, since I think it helps readability.

 Let's also quickly look at the different variables